Gitnauriyal/microservices2025/README.md

 # microservices2025
 This is a microservices project.
+Initially it consist of three springboot projects and one service registry project.
+These projects are mutually connected for exchange of information.